|

 reduce the loud click when

 the relay fires.
-It
+It does

-does helps make the
+helps make the changeover

-changeover quieter but
+quieter but wrapping some

-wrapping some sort of sound
+sort of sound insulation

-the body of the relay, or
+material around the body of

-buying a relay already
+the relay, or buying a relay

-encased in silicone rubber,
+already encased in silicone

-would probably be worthwhile
+rubber, would probably be

-as well.
+worthwhile as well.

 [See the mods section below for ideas to extend the life of vacuum relays.]